Our GriefShare groups are meeting throughout the year online, with GriefShare sessions having three distinct elements:

 The kind of grief discussed in GriefShare sessions is focused on the loss of a love one.
 We understand that there are other losses in life that create feelings of grief such as a divorce, estrangement from a child, or the loss of friends because of a move.
 While the group is focused on grief from the loss of a loved one, we welcome other types of grief as well.
 We encourage you to ask a pastor, counselor, or church leader for help in finding resources that will be of specific help in your situation.

 When to join a GriefShare group

 You are welcome to begin attending the GriefShare group at any session.
 Each is “self-contained,” so you do not have to attend in sequence.
 You will find encouragement and help whenever you begin.
-You will be able to continue with GriefShare through the next 13-week cycle and view any of the videos you have not seen.
+You will be able to continue with GriefShare through all 13 weeks and view any of the videos you have not seen.

 If you need to speak to someone, please call the church office at 224.569.3300 or use the contact form below.
 For more information about GriefShare, visit the GriefShare website at www.griefshare.com.
-To signup for an upcoming workshop, click this registration link.